3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 ## Signing code

-eFUSE Tool accepts only a signed binary as its input, so it must be extracting that public key from that binary, this is the same as `loader.bin` we pass to `rkdeveloptool`, from now on, I will call it loader.
+eFUSE Tool accepts only a signed binary as its input, from which it extracts the public key.
+The binary used here is the same binary we pass to `rkdeveloptool` when flashing firmware to eMMC.
+I will call it loader from now on.

 Loader can be quickly assembled using tools and config files from `rkbin/RKBOOT`.
-For example to build loader for RK3288, run following command (from `rkbin` directory)
+For example, to build loader for RK3288, run the following command (from `rkbin` directory)

 ```shell
 tools/boot_merger RKBOOT/RK3288MINIALL.ini
 ```

-I signed generated loader binary with `rk_sign_tool` without any problems.
+I signed generated loader binary using `rk_sign_tool` without any problems.

 ```shell
 $ ../tools/linux/rk_sign_tool/rk_sign_tool sl --key ../keys/privateKey.pem --pubkey ../keys/publicKey.pem --loader rk3288_loader_v1.09.258.bin